ryukzak/micsecs-2022/register-and-submit.md

         - Sponsors and grant numbers
         - **Be aware**, violation of these requirements may lead to the rejection of your paper
     - You need to fill EasyChair submission forms, including authors, title, abstract, keywords, topics (select from the provided list), submission type, and preferable language for oral presentation.
-    - At this stage, you do NOT need to upload other files!
+    - At this stage, you do <strong>not need</strong> to upload other files!
     - If you need to update documents, you should do this by EasyChair in an existing submission. **You do not need to create a new submission!**
 2. Wait for the conclusion of the program committee.
 If your paper is accepted, participate in the conference.
 3. After participation, submit the camera-ready paper and legal documents: